quantavil/obsidian/Testing/Selenium MCQ.md

 2. In Test Planning and Design Phase, which technique is called as ' Branch Testing or Control Flow Testing '.

  *Decision Coverage*

+3. Which of the following works as a single team structure in Agile?

+Development Team

+Testing Team

+Scrum

+None of the above